• Skip to main content

 What’s the best rice for spicy Mexican rice?

-Use your favourite long-grain white rice for this recipe, such as basmati, as it cooks quickly and fluffs up at the end without the stickiness you get from shorter grained rice.
+For this recipe, use your favourite long-grain white rice, such as basmati.
+It cooks quickly and fluffs up at the end without the stickiness you get from shorter-grained rice.

 What to serve with this spicy Mexican rice and beans recipe